Sunak follows Biden to Israel to show support as more bombs hit Gaza

 "Above all, I'm here to express my solidarity with the Israeli people.
 You have suffered an unspeakable, horrific act of terrorism and I want you to know that the United Kingdom and I stand with you," Sunak told Israeli reporters after landing.

-Inside Gaza there was no let-up of the punishing Israeli bombardment that health officials say has so far killed nearly 3,500 people and wounded more than 12,000.
+Inside Gaza health officials say bombing has so far killed nearly 3,500 people and wounded more than 12,000.

 In Khan Younis, in the south of the Gaza Strip, an area of shops was reduced to rubble as far as the eye could see, with a toddler’s pink cot overturned on the ground, windows blown off a clothing store and damaged vehicles.